 Provide any #hashtags you would like included in your social media outreach

 As a rule of thumb, don’t include more than two photos in your blog post

 Submit your blog as a Word doc in an email to your mission area coordinator in OC.
 Include photos in the Word doc so the editor can see them in context.
-You should also include the caption and photo credit.
+You should also include the alternative text for the photo.
 In addition to your Word doc, submit high resolution (1200dpi) JPGs of your photos.
 See “Photography & Visual Standards” in our Design and Brand guidelines for more information on photos.

 Previous: Social Media Next: New Website Checklist

 This page was last updated May 23, 2022.